mattbierner/blog.mattbierner.com/_posts/2014-05-02-incremental-parsing-with-feedback-in-a-web-worker.md

 ```

 #### Finish
 `finish` completes parsing.
-The parser result is passed though one of the two callbacks we set up with `parseInc`.
+The parser result is passed through one of the two callbacks we set up with `parseInc`.
 We could invalidate the internal parser state as well, but this example does not.

 ```js
 var finish := \ ->